 When your Mac won't boot after Mojave update, the top most thing should be stoping using the unbootable Mac immediately, including attempting to fix the error.
 That's because your any operation on the dead/crashed Mac computer may write new data on it, which will overwrite the old data and make it irrecoverable.

 Besides, if you finally failed to fix the unbootable Mac after trying out all the solutions, erasing the Mac hard drive and reinstalling macOS Mojave is the last chance to make your Mac computer work again.
 This process will wipe all data stored on the Mac hard drive.
 Thus, you need to recover data from the unbootable Mac as soon as you can.

 Note: If you have backed up your data regularly on external drives, you can jump to Part II to fix the unbootable Mac directly, and then copy back data to the Mac again.

 However, if you have no backups, you can turn to reliable Mac data recovery software to recover lost data.

-iBoysoft Mac Data Recovery is non-destructive data recovery software for Mac that is able to recover data from unbootable Macs after updating to macOS Mojave 10.14.
+iBoysoft Mac Data Recovery is non-destructive data recovery software for Mac that is able to recover data from unbootable Macs after updating to macOS Mojave 10.14 and macOS Catalina 10.15.
 Specifically, it can recover lost data after Mojave update failed, recover data from failed internal Mac hard drive, recover data from corrupted APFS boot drive, recover data from unmountable APFS boot volume, etc.